thled/d8cards/README.md

 ### Bonus Exercise

 * The provided solution has a bug wherein the classes added to the span enclosing "var1", are also added as classes to the div enclosing the translatable "Hello" String.
 Fix the template.

+## Dupal8Cards #21 ­- Replacing hook_init #

+### Objective

+Although doing stuff in hook_init is avoided as there is always a better way of doing the same thing elsewhere.
+We have taken a look at the event subscriber system on Day­ 18.
+We will be extending the same to hook into the page response to do something before every response is rendered, just as you did with hook_init().

+### Exercise

+1. Build a custom module such that the header `Access-Control-Allow-Origin: *` is added to the page response only for Anonymous users.